-Section 33.207 of the Portland City Code requires the Hosts to apply for a rental permit at the Bureau of Development Services.
-The permit procedure may differ according to the types of accessory short-term rental :
+You as a Host must apply for a rental permit at the Bureau of Development Services.
+Permit procedures may differ according to the types of ASTR you wish to operate:

 - Type A permit - 1 or 2 bedrooms rented out : it is required first to notice the rental activity to the neighbors (notice for 1-2 dwelling(s) structure and for multi-dwellings structure).
-It is then required to submit to the BDS a copy of the notification letter and 2 copies of a permit application (application for 1-2 dwelling(s) structure and for multi-dwellings structure).
-1-2 dwelling structure Type A short-term rental may go through a BDS inspection to complete the permit procedure.
-For more information, visit this page about 1-2 Dwelling Structure Type A permit and this one about Multi-dwellings structure Type A permit.
+A Bureau of Development Services inspection will be scheduled to complete the permit procedure.
+For complete information, visit this page about 1-2 Dwelling Structure Type A permit and this one about Multi-dwellings structure Type A permit.

-- Type B permit - 3-5 bedrooms rented out : the type B permit is delivered after a Conditional Use Land Use review (here is the application).
-The application will be reviewed for compliance with use-related regulations and standards of Portland Zoning Code Section 33.207.050.
-For more information, visit this page about Type B permit.
+- Type B permit - 3-5 bedrooms rented out : the application for this permit will be reviewed for compliance with use-related regulations and standards of Portland Zoning Code Section 33.207.050.
+For complete information, visit this page about Type B permit.

-Accessory short-term rentals are considered a business and have to register as such, within 60 days of starting.
-The registration can be processed online.
-Once completed, it is required to pay the City of Portland Business License Tax and the Multnomah County Business Tax (business grossing not exceeding $50,000 per year are exempted).
-For more information about business taxes, see this FAQ on the official website of the City of Portland.
+- You may be required to pay City of Portland Business License Tax and Multnomah County Business Tax (business grossing not exceeding $50,000 per year are exempted).
+See this official FAQ on these taxes.